nagrajpg/Test/readme.md

 usage: seed.py [-h] [total]
 Code has documented logic.
 The script logs information to console and log file for debug /info.

-About
+About DB
-Sample generated sqlite3 database:
+Generated sqlite3 database:
 Database name is site.db

-Flask application:
+About Flask application:
 Creates a view to show the info of all the users of the database in a table.
 Profile avatar is visible and clicking the username sends you to the GitHub profile.Pagination implemented using Flask-SQLAlchemy, default size is to 25.
 The page is responsive even with a large amount of data

 To run the Flask application: